sametmax/devpy/README.rst

 Format the stack trace so that:

 - it separates the various logicial blocs
-- it emphasis the lines of your programs and not the stdlb
+- it emphasis the lines of your program and not the stdlb
-- lines of your program are syntax highlited
+- lines of your program are syntax highlighted

 Just do::

     import devpy
-    log = devpy.color_traceback()
+    devpy.color_traceback()

 All helpers at once